TotalEnergies: Energy Deal with ADNOC

-In a move to cope with the 2021-2022 global energy crisis, which started with the onset of the Covid-19 pandemic and aggravated with Russia’s 2022 invasion of Ukraine, France’s TotalEnergies and UAE’s ADNOC signed a strategic deal to partner on energy projects “for cooperation in the area of energy supplies”.
+In a move to cope with the 2021–2022 global energy crisis, which started with the onset of the Covid-19 pandemic and aggravated with Russia's 2022 invasion of Ukraine, France's TotalEnergies and UAE's ADNOC signed a strategic deal to partner on energy projects "for cooperation in the area of energy supplies".

-The deal was secured on the second day of the UAE leader Sheikh Mohamed bin Zayed Al-Nahyan’s visit to Paris in 2022.
-The visit marked the UAE president’s first overseas state visit since assuming the post earlier that year.
+The deal was secured on the second day of the UAE leader Sheikh Mohamed bin Zayed Al-Nahyan's visit to Paris in 2022.
+The visit marked the UAE president's first overseas state visit since assuming the post earlier that year.

 The deal was aimed at identifying and targeting potential joint investment projects in the UAE, France, and elsewhere in the sectors of renewables, hydrogen, and nuclear energy, as told by the French government in one of its statements.
-According to French President Emmanuel Macron’s aides, France had been eager to secure diesel supply from the UAE.
+According to French President Emmanuel Macron's aides, France had been eager to secure diesel supply from the UAE.

-The deal also received criticism from human rights groups that persisted Macron not to give the-then “crown prince a pass on the UAE’s atrocious human rights record”, as per the statement published by Human Rights Watch on its website.
+The deal also received criticism from human rights groups that pressured Macron not to give the then "crown prince a pass on the UAE's atrocious human rights record", per the statement published by Human Rights Watch on its website.

 Controversies

 Environmental and safety records

-In 1998, the Total SA company was fined €375,000 for an oil spill that stretched 400 kilometers from La Rochelle to the western tip of Brittany.
+In 1999, the Total SA company was fined €375,000 for the MV Erika oil spill that stretched 400 kilometers from La Rochelle to the western tip of Brittany.
 The company was only fined that amount because they were only partially liable because Total SA did not own the ship.
 The plaintiffs had sought more than $1.5 billion in damages.
 More than 100 groups and local governments joined in the suit.
 The Total company was fined just over $298,000.
 The majority of the money will go to the French government, several environmental groups, and various regional governments.
 The Total SA company was also fined $550,000 for the amount of marine pollution that came from it.
 After the oil spill they tried to restore their image and have opened a sea turtle conservation project in Masirah in recent years.

 Prior to the verdict in which Total was found guilty one of the counterparts in the incident, Malta Maritime Authority (MMA), was not to be tried for having any hand in the incident.
 In 2005, Total submitted a report to the Paris courts which stated that Total had gathered a group of experts which stated the tanker was corroded and that Total was responsible for it.
 The courts sought a second expert reviewing this information, which was turned down.

 In 2001, the AZF chemical plant exploded in Toulouse, France, while belonging to the Grande Paroisse branch of Total.